numso/atom-covalent/README.md

 # Atom-Covalent

+A plugin to share your editor for collaborative coding.

+### Usage

+Firstly: register for a firebase account, go to atom settings, and put in a firebase url to host your projects.

+- `Covalent: Create File` shares the currently opened editor with a random id
+- `Covalent: Join` prompts you for a share id and joins that share with the current editor.
+- `Covalent: Leave` leaves the sharing session for the current editor.

+Whenever the editor you are using is being shared, the id with which it is being shared is below in the status bar.

+Careful when joining.
+The contents of your currently opened editor will be overwritten by whatever's being shared.

+### Motivation

-Saw the [atom-firepad] project and loved it.
+I saw the [atom-firepad] project and loved it.
 There were a couple quirks though.
 When I dug into the code to fix them, I found it was all coffeescript :(.
-I'm creating a new project so that
+I'm creating a new project so that:

 1. I can learn how to make atom packages and
 2. I don't have to deal with coffeescript.